 Owning a security alarm company is challenging for many reasons, but there is one issue that has plagued the entire security alarm industry for years: deceitful companies using questionable sales practices to scam consumers.
 While these companies are somewhat few and far between, they are causing many consumers to become skeptical of even the most trustworthy alarm companies.

-In a Security Info Watch article published last July, Deborah O’Mara reported that though reputable alarm companies have fought hard for years to disassociate themselves from the “trunk slammer and ambulance chaser” companies who are “unscrupulous peddlers of security alarm systems,” there is still a lot of work to be done.
+In a Security Info Watch article from back in 2014, Deborah O’Mara reported that though reputable alarm companies have fought hard for years to disassociate themselves from the “trunk slammer and ambulance chaser” companies who are “unscrupulous peddlers of security alarm systems,” there is still a lot of work to be done.
 O’ Mara noted that while the security alarm industry is aligned on the matter of discontinuing deceitful sales practices, there are still numerous companies who lie to customers, baiting them to switch companies and taking valuable RMR away from honest, law-abiding alarm companies.

 The Electronic Security Association cracked down on deceptive sales practices years ago, updating its Code of Ethics and Standards of Conduct to address these issues back in 2010.
 In 2014, the ESA reexamined the code and reaffirmed the importance of the guidelines provided for alarm sales professionals.